 The short answer

 On Windows, there are a number of both freeware and commercial "PDF printers", which are essentially virtual printers that appear in the device list under File > Print, but output instead to a PDF file.
-(On Windows 10, this capability is provided by the system.)
-On OS X, PDF output is available from the system print dialog.
+(As of Windows 10, this capability is provided by the system.)
+On Mac, PDF output is available from the system print dialog.
 Most Linux distributions have the capability to print to PDF as well (or to PostScript, which can be converted to PDF using ps2pdf).

 The long answer

 Fade In's built-in PDF generation is optimized for producing compact, compliant PDF files that will render properly in any PDF viewer.
 Where possible it will embed the font(s) used to ensure correct display on any system (even if that system does not have those fonts installed).

 Where the problem starts is when a script uses characters that are not in the current font.
 On any platform, Fade In uses the system rendering architecture for displaying text in the appropriate font.
 On all of the platforms Fade In supports — Windows, OS X, and Linux — the operating system will, if a particular glyph is missing from a font, attempt to fill in that missing glyph with one from another, suitable substitution font.

 One way to ensure that the appropriate font(s) are being properly embedded in the PDF document is to make sure that the font being used actually does contain those character glyphs.